A numerically stable communication-avoiding s-step GMRES algorithm: Proposed solutions to resolve numerical instabilities in s -step GMRES

 For our analysis, assume that $A$ is diagonalizable

-where $\Lambda$ and $U$ are the eigenvalue and eigenvectors of $A$.
-For simplicity, we assume that the eigenvalues are all real, though extensions to eigenvalues with complex conjugate pairs are straightforward.
-We express $V$ or $V_j$ using the eigenvectors of $A$ as
+where $\Lambda$ and $U$ are eigenvalues and eigenvectors of $A$.
+For simplicity, we assume that all eigenvalues are real, though extensions to eigenvalues with complex conjugate pairs are straightforward.
+We express $V$ or $V_j$ using eigenvectors of $A$ as